Genies, Inc.

 Genies is an American AI avatar and companion company founded by Akash Nigam.
 Genies' consumer apps and tools allow users to create fully personalized AI avatars to be used in apps and games.
 Genies offers a software development kit (SDK) enabling developers, brands and talent to create a branded avatar experience and online marketplaces.

+Early in 2026, the company announced its first two public IP partners.
+The MLB's PA, MLB Players Inc. to turn all players into AI Characters and King Records.
+In 2025, Genies partnered with Unity to bring AI avatars and UGC tools to developers.

+Soon after this, the company announced collaborations with the NBPA, WEBTOON and Sanrio.
+All are focused on Genies mission of providing a visual layer for AI adoption.

+Genies consumer products are headlined by Chat, a consumer product where anyone can talk with interactive 3D AI characters spanning categories like Stories & Fantasy, Celebs & Experts, and Life & Relationships.
+Each character features a unique personality, backstory, and 3D avatar.

 History

 Nigam founded a company called Blend, which made a mobile app for college students that gifted items in exchange for sharing photos.
-The co-founders received an acquisition offer but declined.
+The company received an acquisition offer but declined.
 Shortly after, the pair began using much of Blend's proprietary technology to build Genies.
-The company also consists of an Avatar Agency that creates digital versions of its clients.
+The company also with talent agencies to create digital versions of its clients.

 In March 2022, then-former Disney CEO Bob Iger joined the board of the company.

-In August 2022, the company released its storefront, “The Warehouse.”
-The storefront will be open on Dapper Labs’ Flow blockchain and allows users to download the Genies Studio app to create their own avatars and buy digital fashion items to dress them.

-In 2023, Genies created a software development kit aimed at gamers.
+In 2023, Genies created a software development kit aimed at developers, IP and gamers.

 Genies have been adopted by celebrities such as Justin Bieber, Russell Westbrook, and Shawn Mendes.